-Grouse moor managers, and seasonal workers employed during the shooting season, help with vital conservation work such as spraying ragwort and removing saplings and invasive shrubs to prevent their encroachment onto the moorland.
+Grouse moor managers, and seasonal workers employed during the shooting season, help with vital conservation work such as spraying bracken, and removing saplings and invasive shrubs to prevent their encroachment onto the moorland.
 This labour intensive work is carried out because grouse shooting provides a financial incentive to conserve heather moorland despite economic pressures and the attractiveness of government subsidies for other activities such as forestry and farming.
 The only scientific study of wildlife populations after a driven grouse moor has ceased to operate, but walked-up shooting continued, is in Wales and it shows dramatic declines of many threatened species.
 Welsh moors were once the most successful grouse moors in the UK supporting an abundance of other wild birds.
 Since management for grouse shooting ceased, they went into serious decline.
-Studies on a former grouse moor in Berwyn show what can happen in just 20 years with lapwing becoming extinct, golden plover declining by 90 per cent, and curlew declining by 79 per cent.
-All three species are now listed as being of conservation concern, with both curlew and lapwing red-listed by the British Trust for Ornithology.
+Studies on a former grouse moor in Berwyn show what can happen in just 20 years with golden plover declining by 90 per cent, curlew declining by 79 per cent, ring ouzel by 80 per cent, and black grouse by 78 per cent.
+Both curlew and lapwing are red-listed by the British Trust for Ornithology, and the curlew has recently been described by the RSPB as the UK's highest conservation priority.